nathan-hoche/Workshop-Bot-Discord/Workshop-bot-discord.md

 <br><br>

 # **To go further**
-Now that you have the basis for creating a Discord bot, we give you some examples to improve your bot:
+Now that you have the basis to create a Discord bot, here some ideas to improve your bot:
-- Adding the possiblity to play music with the bot
+- The possiblity to play music with the bot
-- Adding a game using user's reactions
+- A game using user's reactions
-- Giving status informations
+- Status informations
-- Adding a welcoming message when a new member joins
+- A welcoming message when a new member joins